apache/cordova-docs/docs/en/edge/guide/cli/index.md

             C:\>npm install -g cordova

-   The `-g` flag above tells `npm` to install cordova globally.
-Otherwise it will be installed in a subdirectory of the current working directory.
+   The `-g` flag above tells `npm` to install `cordova` globally.
+Otherwise it will be installed in the `node_modules` subdirectory of the current working directory.

    You may need to add the `npm` directory to your `PATH` in order to invoke globally installed `npm` modules.
 On Windows, `npm` can usually be found at